zwilsoncc/docs/pages/docs/examples/slack-slash.md

   npm install --save micro yahoo-weather
 </TerminalInput>

 Now create the `index.js` file and populate it with code.
-Load [yahoo-weather](https://www.npmjs.com/package/yahoo-weather) and [url](https://nodejs.org/api/url.html) (a native module for parsing URLs):
+Load [yahoo-weather](https://www.npmjs.com/package/yahoo-weather) and [URL](https://nodejs.org/api/url.html) (a native module for parsing URLs):

 ```
 const weather = require('yahoo-weather')
 const url = require('url')
 ```

 Then you need to export the code which specifies the output rendered when the service is accessed by Slack.
-In our case, it's a function that retrieves the current weather and returns a message containing the condition in degrees celsius:
+In our case, it's a function that retrieves the current weather and returns a message containing the condition in degrees Celsius:

 ```
 module.exports = async request => {